Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Scaling Diffusion Language Models Data, Sizes and Tasks

-Existing masked language models are primarily designed to serve as sequence encoders, and are not able to generate sequences by default.
-Despite their connections to absorbing discrete diffusion, it is non-trivial to naively sample from masked language models through the iterative denoising process of absorbing diffusion.
-One major reason is that absorbing diffusion generates sampling by iterative applying $p_{\theta}(\bm{x}_{t-1}|\bm{x}_t)$ from complete noise to the final prediction (\ie, ranging gradually from $100\%$ to $0\% \texttt{[MASK]}$ tokens) through different timesteps, whereas vanilla masked language models are only pretrained with a limited and constant masking ratio (\eg, 15\%).
+Existing masked LMs are primarily designed to serve as sequence encoders, and are not able to generate sequences by default.
+Despite their connections to absorbing discrete diffusion, it is non-trivial to naively sample from masked LMs through the iterative denoising process of absorbing diffusion.
+One major reason is that absorbing diffusion generates sampling by iterative applying $p_{\theta}(\bm{x}_{t-1}|\bm{x}_t)$ from complete noise to the final prediction (\ie, ranging gradually from $100\%$ to $0\% \texttt{[MASK]}$ tokens) through different timesteps, whereas vanilla masked LMs are only pre-trained with a limited and constant masking ratio (\eg, 15\%).

-In order to elicit the pretrained masked language models' ability for sequence generation, we propose \textit{diffusion adaptation} to eliminate the gap between pretrained masked and diffusion language models, where we further finetune pretrained MLMs with diffusion training objective such that sampling with the denoising process becomes possible.
-In particular, we follow the reparameterized training and sampling method in RDM~\citep{zheng2023reparameterized} as described in \S\ref{sec: preliminary}.
-As for model architecture, we adopt a decoder-only architecture\footnote{In this paper, the decoder-only architecture, as a counterpart of encoder-decoder architecture, refers to the language model architecture that does not comprise a separate encoder stack to encode contexts/conditions.
-Under this definition, masked language models (\eg, BERT and XLM-R) are treated as decoder-only models.} and do not add extra timesteps indicators to the models, similar to~\citet{he2022diffusionbert}.
-In this way, our diffusion language model starts as a fully pretrained model without any randomly initialized parameters incorporated.
-In addition, we incorporate a task-specific length predictor, a common practice in NAR text generation~\citep{gu2018non}, to determine the lengths of predicted sequences.
-We pick its tok-$k$ length predictions for parallel length beam search, where $k$ is referred to as the length beam size.
-We include more implementation details in \S\ref{app: details}.
+In order to elicit the pre-trained masked LMs' ability for sequence generation, we propose \textit{diffusion adaptation} to eliminate the gap between pre-trained masked and {\method}s, where we further finetune pre-trained Masked LMs with diffusion training objective such that sampling with the denoising process becomes possible.
+In particular, we follow the reparameterized training and sampling method in~\citet{zheng2023reparameterized} as described in \S\ref{sec: preliminary}.
+Similar to the time agnostic design in \citet{he2022diffusionbert}, we do not introduce any extra parameters to differentiate different diffusion timesteps.

-For different purposes, we perform diffusive adaptation for diffusion language models in two ways: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=1pt,leftmargin=*] \item \textbi{Optimizing specialist capabilities on certain downstream tasks via task-specific finetuning.} To verify the feasibility of diffusive adaptation, we finetune pretrained masked language models on the specific dataset for each downstream task.
-Moreover, we further perform finetuning on pretrained models of different scales so as to study the scalability of diffusion language models.
+For different purposes, we perform diffusive adaptation for {\method}s in two ways: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=1pt,leftmargin=10pt] \item \textbi{Optimizing specialist capabilities on certain downstream tasks via task-specific finetuning.} To verify the feasibility of diffusive adaptation, we finetune pre-trained masked LMs on specific datasets for each downstream task.
+Moreover, we further perform finetuning on pre-trained models of different scales so as to study the scalability of {\method}s.